BaptisteLacroix/pns-algo2-terranumeria/README.md

 ```

 #### ▶️ Step 3: Run it
+Execute the following command in the folder of the docker-compose.yml

 ```bash
 docker compose up -d
 ```

+> 🚨 Thinks to check the logs of the container, despite saying it is Started, it may still be loading for several minutes (~ 10 min)

 Open the app at: [http://localhost:3000](http://localhost:3000)
 ### 🧪 2.
 Dev mode